ipspace/blog/content/posts/2020/03/ipspace-blog-runs-on-hugo.md

 #### Already fixed

 Of course I missed a few things (or thought they could wait for a bit longer).
-Here are the fixes already put in place:
+Here are the fixes already put in place since the blog post was published:

 * Atom and RSS feeds work (had to change the URLs, but that shouldn't impact you if you used feed.ipspace.net URL in your RSS reader)
 * Replaced links to ioshints.blogspot.com and blog.ioshints.into.
 It's so nice when you could write a script that traverses the whole directory tree and fixes stuff ;)
 * Replaced links to category pages in blog posts
+* After being annoyed for years, I finally managed to unify tag capitalization (yes, I'm aware this is textbook OCD behavior, but it felt so good ;)

 ## In case you want to know more...